Support in Kanturk, Co. Cork

 Confidentiality

 Confidentiality is of the utmost importance to me when working with clients.
+The How counselling works page explains confidentiality and its limits in more detail.

 Related support